 If needed, the text on the button can be set differently, by selecting either 'Take Survey' or any personalized text by selecting the option 'Custom Text' in the settings tab.

 What should I consider when setting up a survey?

 The most important part of a survey set up is giving consideration to the survey logic and the overall design.
 Don't design long surveys just because you can.
 A short survey is always better than a long survey.

 Once you have designed your survey it is crucial to give it a good test.
 Make sure you do so thoroughly BEFORE you publish it.
 When you test a survey within EngagementHQ before publishing it, the responses will NOT be saved in the reporting.
 This means you can test the survey fully without having to worry about cleaning up reporting later.

 Testing is important in particular if you have a survey or form that uses conditional questions.

 If you have a very long survey, consider splitting your survey into multiple parts via the page element 'Pages'.
 Not only will the survey appear to be shorter, but participants can come back at a later point and submit the previously incomplete survey.
 This works for both anonymous users, as long as they come back via the same browser on the same machine or participants who are logged in.

 What do to after I published my survey?

 Sit back and see the submission roll in.
 If the survey is well designed and you have pushed marketing to increase incoming traffic to your project, you should see a decent engagement rate.

 One thing to consider is to NEVER change an already published survey.
-Although the option to do this is present in EHQ, we strongly recommend to keep away from this.
+Although the option to do this is present in EngagementHQ, we strongly recommend keeping away from this.
 Read here why.